nikitavoloboev/data/focusing/rules.md

 - Draw.
 Don't be full digital and use paper and imagination to distill complex ideas.

 ## Share
+- Share everything I know and made.
-- Share the link to the project on the appropriate website/forum/subreddit.
+- Share the link on the appropriate website/forum/subreddit.
 Tweet it.
 Log it in [looking back](../looking-back/looking-back.md).

 ## Share files
 - Temporary shares with [Transfer](https://transfer.sh).